 The principal activity of the group is that of operating the LINK network.
-LINK operates the UK's cash machine network which connects the country's 50,000 ATMs.
+LINK operates the UK's cash machine network which connects the country's 47,000 ATMs and operates a range of access to cash activities.
 The LINK Scheme's members are the 32 industry organisations that issue ATM cards and deploy ATMs in the UK.

 Link Scheme Holdings Ltd ("LSHL") is a company limited by guarantee without share capital.
 Its guarantors are the LINK network members.
 The company is responsible for the running of the LINK Scheme through its wholly owned subsidiary, Link Scheme Ltd ("LSL").
 LINK is a not-for-profit organisation with a public interest remit.
-It works closely with the Treasury and its two regulators, the Bank of England and the Payment Systems Regulator, to maintain access to cash for UK consumers as long as it is needed.
+It works closely with the Treasury and its regulators, the Bank of England, the Payment Systems Regulator and, expected in 2024, the Financial Conduct Authority, to maintain access to cash for UK consumers as long as it is needed.